mes32/plot-1d/README.md

 # y: Population of Bronx County, New York
 ./plot-1d.sh ./test/data/population_bronx.1d

-# Plots estimated mean world-wide atmospheric CO2 by year
+# Plots the concentration of CO2 in earth's atmosphere (estimated planet-wide average) by year
 # x: Year (negative values indicate BC)
-# y: Atomospheric Carbon Dioxide in ppm
+# y: Atomospheric Carbon Dioxide concentration in ppm
 ./plot-1d.sh ./test/data/atmospheric_C02_ppm.1d
 ```

 ## Requirements
-To run this program you will need the Java 7 JRE or later.
+To run this program you will need Java 7 JRE or later.
 To develop this project you will need Java 7 JDK as well as the program make.

 ## Licence
 Copyright 2015 Michael Stockman